peripheralvisions/bootmine-front-end-assignment/README.md

     * The main feature of using notes is the fact that they often are different colored.
 The purpose of different colors is that people can easier remember color-coded notes.
 Having the option to color-code notes is absolutely vital for a note taking app.
 5. Deleting multiple cards takes too long.
     * You have to go through confirmation modal with every deletion which makes deleting multiple elements a pain and pain is not good for UX.
+6. Lack of animations/transitions
+    * Any app will benefit of plesant transitions between states and smooth animations.
+    * Plesant animations create better overal UX.

 ### Smaller concerns
 1. Placement of delete action